aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

   });
   ```

-* You can provide read capacity for GSIs where you want it to be different than the capacity specified for the replica.
+* You can provide read capacity for GSIs within a replica where you want it to be different than the
+GSI's read capacity specified at global table level.

   ```typescript
   new GlobalTable(tableStack, 'GlobalTable', {